UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

-Notes: Although many of the categorical colour schemes contain ten or more hues, if is often not a good idea to use all that many because it becomes near impossibe to distinguish the different hues from each other.
+Notes: Although many of the categorical colour schemes contain ten or more hues, if is often not a good idea to use all that many because it becomes near impossible to distinguish the different hues from each other.

 The guidelines on what is too many hues differ between different sources